osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 1. A Linux computer with the HAPTIX Gazebo simulator installed (see [here](http://gazebosim.org/tutorials?cat=haptix&tut=haptix_install) for instructions).

 1. A Windows computer or a Windows virtual machine with the Motive motion tracking software installed.
-HAPTIX team machines come pre-installed with a  (Motive software installation instructions are [here](https://www.naturalpoint.com/optitrack/downloads/motive.html)).
+HAPTIX team machines come pre-installed with a Windows VM that initializes on startup.
+(Motive software installation instructions are [here](https://www.naturalpoint.com/optitrack/downloads/motive.html)).

 1. The Optitrack V120 Trio 3D camera and accompanying wires, hubs, etc. ([purchase here](https://www.naturalpoint.com/optitrack/products/v120-trio/)).